ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/actions/ComputePathToPose.rst

   ============== =======

   Description
     	Path created by action server.
+Takes in a blackboard variable, e.g. "{path}".

 Example
 -------